xdlbw/Awesome-3D-Object-and-Scene-Generation/README.md

 > 🏆 **A Curated List of 3D Object and Scene Generation Papers**
 >
-> 📅 **Scope**: This repository primarily collects high-quality literature published between **2020 and 2025** in **top-tier conferences and journals** across the fields of Computer Graphics, Computer Vision, and Artificial Intelligence (including but not limited to **SIGGRAPH, TOG, CVPR, ICCV, ECCV, NeurIPS, and ICLR**).
+> 📅 **Scope**: This repository primarily collects over 200 high-quality literature published between **2020 and 2025** in **top-tier conferences and journals** across the fields of Computer Graphics, Computer Vision, and Artificial Intelligence (including but not limited to **SIGGRAPH, TOG, CVPR, ICCV, ECCV, NeurIPS, and ICLR**).
 >
-> 📝 **Notation**: The term "Pub." in the fourth column is an abbreviation for "Publication," denoting the specific venue (conference or journal) where the paper was published.
+> 📝 **Notation**: The "Year" column records the date of the first arXiv preprint version.
+Papers within each category are sorted chronologically by this date (precise to the day).
+The "Pub." column stands for "Publication," denoting the specific conference or journal where the work was published.
 >
 > 🔄 **Maintenance**: This repository is actively maintained.
 If you identify any errors or omissions during your review, please feel free to submit an Issue for correction.
 >